AnnMey/How-to-organise-a-funeral-in-Poland/topics.md

 # Introduction: Burials in Poland

-# Who is entitled to arrange a burial
+# Who can organise a burial

 # Necessary documents
 * Necessary documents – checklist to download